Read this article in: Deutsch (German)

 2. Custom textures

 We’re going to show this one in 2 stages.
-In my live streams, I typically describe the texture pack that comes with Fusion 360 like the “kit lens” that comes with a DSLR.
+I typically describe the texture pack that comes with Fusion 360 as the “kit lens” that comes with a DSLR.
 It’s good, it’s functional, and it will yield great results, but once you get to a certain skill level, you want an upgrade.
 Rendering in Fusion 360 (and in any other rendering package out there,) is no different.

 Depending on the texture you are applying, the edit options you have available to you are different.
 In the screenshot below, you can see we have a translucent plastic (ABS) texture.
 You can modify the refractive index and absorption distances as integers, but it goes even deeper than that.